Report Id: SNS/EQIP/1058 | May 2022 | Region: Global | 130 Pages

 Step 1: Secondary Research:

-Secondary Research or Desk Research as the name suggests is a research process wherein, we collect data through readily available information.
-In this process, we use various paid and unpaid databases to which our team has access and gather data through the same.
-This includes examining listed companies’ annual reports, Journals, SEC filling, etc. Apart from this, our team has access to various associations across the globe across different industries.
-Lastly, we have exchange relationships with various universities as well as individual libraries.
+Secondary Research or Desk Research is as the name suggests is a research process wherein, we collect data through the readily available information.
+In this process we use various paid and unpaid databases which our team has access to and gather data through the same.
+This includes examining of listed companies’ annual reports, Journals, SEC filling etc. Apart from this our team has access to various associations across the globe across different industries.
+Lastly, we have exchange relationships with various university as well as individual libraries.

 Step 2: Primary Research

 When we talk about primary research, it is a type of study in which the researchers collect relevant data samples directly, rather than relying on previously collected data.
-This type of research is focused on gaining content-specific facts that can be sued to solve specific problems.
-Since the collected data is fresh and first-hand therefore it makes the study more accurate and genuine.
+This type of research is focused on gaining content specific facts that can be sued to solve specific problems.
+Since the collected data is fresh and first hand therefore it makes the study more accurate and genuine.

 We at SNS Insider have divided Primary Research into 2 parts.

 Part 1 wherein we interview the KOLs of major players as well as the upcoming ones across various geographic regions.
-This allows us to have their view over the market scenario and acts as an important tool to come closer to accurate market numbers.
-As many as 45 paid and unpaid primary interviews are taken from both the demand and supply sides of the industry to make sure we land an accurate judgment and analysis of the market.
+This allows us to have their view over the market scenario and acts as an important tool to come closer to the accurate market numbers.
+As many as 45 paid and unpaid primary interviews are taken from both the demand and supply side of the industry to make sure we land at an accurate judgement and analysis of the market.

-This step involves the triangulation of data wherein our team analyses the interview transcripts, online survey responses, and observation of on-field participants.
-The below-mentioned chart should give a better understanding of part 1 of the primary interview.
+This step involves the triangulation of data wherein our team analyses the interview transcripts, online survey responses and observation of on filed participants.
+The below mentioned chart should give a better understanding of the part 1 of the primary interview.

-Part 2: In this part of the primary research the data collected via secondary research and part 1 of the primary research is validated with the interviews with individual consultants and subject matter experts.
+Part 2: In this part of primary research the data collected via secondary research and the part 1 of the primary research is validated with the interviews from individual consultants and subject matter experts.

 Consultants are those set of people who have at least 12 years of experience and expertise within the industry whereas Subject Matter Experts are those with at least 15 years of experience behind their back within the same space.
 The data with the help of two main processes i.e., FGDs (Focused Group Discussions) and IDs (Individual Discussions).
 This gives us a 3rd party nonbiased primary view of the market scenario making it a more dependable one while collation of the data pointers.